iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ;; evaluating an sexp that calls the function bound to the symbol '+' ;; evaluating this sexp calls the function with arguments and returns value 2 (+ 1 1) s4m> 2
+  ; evaluating an sexp that calls the function bound to the symbol '+' ; evaluating this sexp calls the function with arguments and returns value 2 (+ 1 1) s4m> 2

-  ;; post is a function, and we can pass nested sexprs to it (post "1 + 1 is:" (+ 1 1))
+  ; post is a function, and we can pass nested sexprs to it ; post returns null, but prints as side effect
+  (post "1 + 1 is:" (+ 1 1))
   s4m: 1 + 1 is: 2
+  s4m> ()

 This syntax is called **prefix notation** - functions are in the first slot, followed by as many arguments as the function will permit.

 .. code:: scm

-  ;; add more numbers!
+  ; add more numbers!
   (+ 1 2 3 4)
   s4m> 10